PCB Material-(Selection requirement while designing the PCB)

 Lower cost than FR4

 Prepreg stands for pre-impregnated.
 It is fiberglass impregnated with resin.
-These resins are pre-dried so that when you heated it flows, stick, and are immersed.
+These resins are pre-dried so that when you heat, they flow, stick, and are immersed.

 Prepreg is a similar adhesive layer to the FR4 which gives the strength.
 According to the resin content, there are many versions of this material SR- standard resin, MR- medium resin, and HR-high resin.